davidetalon/DASHPlayer/README.md

 Additional information can be found in the file NOTICE.

 # Authors
-This work is based on the project of Iacopo Mandatelli, Matteo Biasetton, Luca Piazzon Final implementation of adaptive algorithms Davide Talon.
+This work is based on the project of Iacopo Mandatelli, Matteo Biasetton, Luca Piazzon.
+Final implementation of adaptive algorithms Davide Talon.